How to Hire a YouTube Channel Manager - And What They Can Do For You

 When you’re just starting to outsource, though, the ideal scenario is to find someone with solid all-round expertise.

 For the most part, these people are freelancers.
 You can easily find them on freelancing platforms like Upwork, PeoplePerHour, or Fiverr.
-Alternatively, you can write up a comprehensive job description, post it on a platform, and wait for applicants to come to you.
+Just write up a comprehensive job description, post it on a platform, and wait for applicants to come to you.

-The job title for channel managers varies a lot.
-Some call themselves channel managers, others account managers, social media managers, or YouTube SEO experts.
-More generically, they might also simply be (SEO) writers with the requisite skills.
+You should know that people we’ve called “channel managers” here actually comes under a lot of job titles.
+Some call themselves channel managers, others account managers, virtual assistants, social media managers, or YouTube SEO experts.
+They might also simply be (SEO) writers with the requisite skills.

 When you’ve narrowed down the field, interview people personally.
 This will help you make sure they have the right skills, and that you get along with them on a personal level.
 In addition, you can ask your top contenders to do a (paid) trial job to have a first-hand sample of their work.